jsturtevant/jsturtevant.github.io/_posts/2015-09-27-setting-up-postgresql-in-azure-vm.markdown

 In the bottom drawer bar click on new:
 ![azure new resource]({{ site.url }}/assets/azure-new-resource.png)

-Next Select a new Compute Resource -> Virtual Machine -> Quick Create.
+Next select a new Compute Resource -> Virtual Machine -> Quick Create.
 Give the VM a unique name and be sure to pick your favorite Linux distro.
 In this case I will be walking through how to set up a Ubuntu Server.
 You will also need to provide a password, region to host the VM (select the location closest to you) and your Azure subscription.
 Click the Create button in the bottom right and a few minutes you will have a VM!

 ![new linux vm]({{ site.url }}/assets/azure-linux-vm-new.png)